stat545ubc-2025/Assignment-B1-Joy-Yu/Assignment-B1.md

 Below shows the examples of how to use the function with the dataset `penguins`.
-The first parameter is the data frame or table, and the others are the columns in the data.
+The first parameter is the data frame or table, and the others are the columns in the data that you would like to group by with.

 ``` r
 summary_info = group_summary(penguins, species, island)